enewe101/cluster-func/README.md

 $ cluf example --nodes=12 --key=2 		# short options: -n and -k
 ```
 In the command above, argument 2 (the third argument) will be interpreted as
 the bin for each iteration.
+You can also specify a keyword argument by name.

 You should only use direct assignment if you really have to, because it's more
 error prone, and it makes it more difficult to change the number bins.
 It also